marienahapetian/forms-contact/readme.txt

 * Email Subject.
 Write newsletter email subject.
 * Type your text here.
 Write newsletter text here.
 * Emails Table.
 From this section you may manage the emails for newsletter, delete, add new and follow the progress of sending.

+* To conclude, forms are crucial for getting in touch with customers, visitors, clients, etc. Contact forms, reservation forms, delivery forms and other types of forms are among the most important features of any website.
+People do not like complex forms and always tend to escape from filling out such forms.
+You need to use good quality form builder to make your form easy to use and pleasing to the eye.
+Huge-IT form builder is one of that plugins that will help to design your forms in such a way that you can get all necessary information using different fields of form builder.

+* You could easily customize any field of form builder fitting it to your needs.

+* A bundle of fields offered by this form builder are used for different purposes.
+Besides, simple fields you could also find such fields in form builder which are essential for some particular purposes.
+CAPTCHA which you could easily add to your form with this form builder and remain it secure from bots.
+PayPal integration of form builder to make online transactions and Google Maps to showcase some locations.

+* Different theme styles of Huge-IT form builder are designed to help you to make great impression on your visitors.

+* With this form builder keep users coming back to your website.

 If you think, that you found a bug in our [WordPress Form](https://huge-it.com/forms/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)